Reuben Andrews

 • Public law & human rights

-Reuben accepts instructions in all areas of public law and human rights law, and is happy to work as either sole counsel or junior counsel.
+Reuben accepts instructions in all areas of public law and human rights law (including private law claims against public authorities), and works as both sole counsel and junior counsel.

 Cases